GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Experiments

 \subsection{Datasets}

 \textbf{NeRSemble} dataset contains over 260 different identities, and collects 72fps multi-view videos from 16 synchronized cameras for each identity.
-The total length of the videos of a single identity is approximately 6000-11000 frames.
-In the experiment, we selected 140 of the identities for training and the rest for evaluation.
-For each identity video, we selected about 150 frames from all 16 views as training data.
+The combined video frames for each identity range from approximately 6000 to 11000 frames.
+For each identity video, we selected about 800 frames from all 16 views as training data.

 \textbf{NPHM} dataset contains 5200 3D human head scans.
 These scans come from 255 different identities, each with about 20 different expressions.
-We selected approximately 1600 scans of 80 identities for training.
 Since our method utilizes 2D images as training supervision, we render each scan from 80 different views to generate synthetic image data and record the camera parameters and the masks.

 \textbf{FaceVerse} dataset is an East Asian human head scan dataset.
 It contains 2310 scans from 110 different identities, and each identity contains 21 expressions.
-We selected 1620 scans data of 80 identities for training.
+We selected 1620 scan data of 80 identities for training.
 Similarly, for each scan, we render multi-view synthetic image data from 80 different views and record the camera parameters and the masks.